Health Insurance Requirement

 Full-time students who wish to enroll in the Health Insurance:

-International students do not have access to the online enrollment and waiver forms.
+International students do not have access to the online enrollment form.
 International students are automatically enrolled prior to the waiver deadline date.
-If an international student has a plan that is filed and approved in the United States, typically approved plans are offered through a US employer or embassy, then the student must email University Health Plans to request the international student waiver form.
+If an international student has a plan that is filed and approved in the United States, typically approved plans are offered through a US employer or embassy, then the student must email University Health Plans to request the link to the international student waiver form.

 Early Termination (Not Permitted)